jbarlas/annenberg/data/data_writeup.md

 - Most of the tweets have images alongside them
 - Districts will often copy and paste the same exact tweet multiple times (especially prevalent in the tutor recruitment tweets), changing only one or two characters (generally dates)
 - A large portion of the tweets are actually retweets from other accounts, not the district's own original tweet
-- There is varience in intended audience; some tweets directly address the student, while others are directed toward parents
+- There is variance in intended audience; some tweets directly address the student, while others are directed toward parents

 ## Recruitment

 Generally, tweets in this category advertise available tutoring positions within the district.
 Some of these positions are paid, while others are strictly looking for volunteers.
-It is difficult to discern the recuitment's target audience since qualifications are not posted within the tweet, but might be linked externally.
+It is difficult to discern the recruitment's target audience since qualifications are not posted within the tweet, but might be linked externally.

 > - "RT @CLEvolunteers: Reading!
 We are currently recruiting #volunteer to serve as #literacy tutors in @CLEMetroSchools &amp; @euclidschools \n@AARP\u2026"
 > - "AVID tutors needed\u2014 $10/hr.
 Read web article for qualifications.... http://t.co/SBe6vO3wjX"